Circle of equal altitude: Discovery

 Sumner discovered the line on a voyage from South Carolina to Greenock in Scotland in 1837.
 On December 17, as he was nearing the coast of Wales, he was uncertain of his position after several days of cloudy weather and no sights.
-A momentary opening in the clouds allowed him to determine the altidude of the sun.
+A momentary opening in the clouds allowed him to determine the altitude of the sun.
 This, together with the chronometer time and the latitude enabled him to calculate the longitude.
 But he was not confident of his latitude, which depended on dead reckoning (DR).
 So he calculated longitude using his DR value and two more values of latitude 10' and 20' to the north.
 He found that the three positions were on a straight line which happened to pass through Smalls Lighthouse.
 He realised that he must be located somewhere on that line and that if he set course E.N.E. along the line he should eventually sight the Smalls Light which, in fact he did, in less than an hour.
 Having found the line empirically, he then worked out the theory, and published this in a book in 1843.
 The method was quickly recognized as an important development in celestial navigation, and was made available to every ship in the United States Navy.